 What is fun?
 Everyone knows what it feels like, but how do you describe it?
-Start trying and you'll realise you're just talking about the emotions fun gives you.
+Start trying and you'll realize you're just talking about the emotions fun gives you.
 It's completely subjective: one person's idea of raucous fun makes another want to take a power drill to their cornea.
-Plus, as you get older, your idea of fun changes: it becomes much more "let's play a nice game of Reversi after a roast" and less "let's poison our blood with alcohol and run around naked".
+Plus, as you get older, your idea of fun changes: it becomes much more "let's play a nice game of Reversi after dinner" and less "let's poison our blood with alcohol and run around naked."

 Fun evades definition.
 And if you can't pin fun down, then how can you have more of it?

-On the way to Brighton to meet the Professor of Fun, he texted me asking if I wanted to go to a football match.
-I hate football.
-I hate hearing people talk about football.
+On the way to Brighton to meet the Professor of Fun, he texted me asking if I wanted to go to a soccer match.
+I hate soccer.
+I hate hearing people talk about soccer.
 I hate that echoed roar in the background every time it's on in the pub.
 But I figured this was probably some kind of initial test, and I wanted Ben to think I was fun, so I said, "Yes, I think we should."

-At this point, I was pleased I'd said yes to the football.
+At this point, I was pleased I'd said yes to the soccer.
 I wanted to be "with" him.

 Ben told me that one facet of fun was experiential, and that hopefully after experiencing rides we'd be giggling, and after that talk about what fun we'd had.

 "I thought we were going to die!"
 Ben howled.
 "Me too!"
 I screamed.
 Then I started hysterically laughing and couldn't stop.
 Was that fun?
-I realised that it had been.
+I realized that it had been.